biobakery/humann/readme.md

 **Note:** Please make sure that all the databases in the directory are of same version.
 Different versions of database must be separated in different directory.

-**NOTE:** By default HUMAnN runs DIAMOND for translated alignment.
-If you would like to use RAPSearch2 for translated alignment, first download the RAPSearch2 formatted database by running this command with the rapsearch2 formatted database selected.
-It is suggested that you install both databases in the same folder so this folder can be the default uniref database location.
-This will allow you to switch between alignment software without having to specify a different location for the database.

 ----

 ## Installation Update ##